NewSigma/Physica/README.md

 ```
 mkdir -p /path/to/Physica/build
 cd /path/to/Physica/build
-cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DCMAKE_BUILD_TYPE=Release ../ # Note: Set CMake options as you need, see CMakeLists.txt for a full list of options
+cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -DCMAKE_BUILD_TYPE=Release ../ # Note: Set CMake options as you need, refer to CMakeLists.txt for a full list of options
 make install -j<N>
 ```